ICARUS-ICN/jaqmcc/README.md

 Simulation Scenarios for a Joint AQM and Congestion Control Algorithm
 ===

-These is the supporting code and simulation scenarios described in a forthcoming paper currently under consideration for publication.
+This is the supporting code and simulation scenarios described in a forthcoming paper currently under consideration for publication.

 Usage